Batona Trail Batsto to Ongs Hat 3 days – 34 miles

 At 52.7 miles, the Batona Trail is South Jersey’s premier (also, only) long distance backpacking trail.
 This trail can be backpacked in 2, 3, 4, or 5 days, which means at some point, you’re going to have to camp.
 Dispersed, or “cowboy camping”, where you can set your tent up any old place along the side of the trail is expressly forbidden in all three state parks and the privately owned Parker Preserve.
 So where can you camp along the Batona?

-You have five options – Godfrey Bridge Campground, Buttonwood Hill Camp, Lower Forge Campground, or Batona Campground, each in Wharton State Forest, or Brendan Bryne [...]
+You have five options – Godfrey Bridge Campground, Buttonwood Hill Camp, Lower Forge Campground, or Batona Campground, (Note: Bodine Field Campground is technically an [...]

 Buttonwood Hill Campground Wharton State Forest Washington Township, Burlington County, NJ

 Address: Route 542 (Batsto Bridgeport Road) & Burnt Schoolhouse Rd, Washington, NJ 08251 Coordinates: 39°37’43.14″N, 74°37’2.76″W

 Directions: Coming from Batsto, turn left onto Route 542.
 Drive for about two miles, turn left just after Crowley’s Landing.
 If you see Bellhaven Paddlesports, you missed it!

 Access: Short dirt road, very accessible.